 All contacts can have multiple types of relationships with many other contacts.
 Relationships can also be deleted as needed, using the minus button in the contact window.

-To add a type of relationship between contacts, while in onCourse go to File > Preferences > Contact Relation Types.
+To add a type of relationship between contacts, while in onCourse go to the Preferences window and scroll the left-hand column till you see Contact Relation Types.
 Here you can create different types of relationship like; Parent to Child.

 You can find either all records related to a contact via any relationship, or via a specific relationship type.
 For example, you could find all the students enrolled in 'Craft for Kids' and then find all the contacts related to them as parents.